-Gap/Need Title Description of Rehousing Gaps/Needs System Coordination and Mapping Enhance the process for facilitating coordination between the City and County of Sacramento, Sacramento Steps Forward, and other partners as identified, for system mapping and ongoing implementation of the Affordable Housing Plan.
+Gap/Need Title Description of Rehousing Gaps/Needs System Coordination and Mapping Enhance the process for facilitating coordination amongst partners for system mapping and implementation of the Affordable Housing Plan.
 Rehousing Funding Identify and secure ongoing annual financial assistance for rehousing activities including funds for additional case managers, temporary rental subsidies, and deposit assistance as needed.
 Expanded Capacity for Rehousing Service Providers Understand the capacity needs of current rehousing providers and identify other providers and their capacity needs.
 Operationalized and Expanded Capacity for CalAIM and LEAP Continue to implement and scale the Landlord Engagement and Assistance Program (LEAP), in coordination with California Advancing and Innovating Medi-Cal (CalAIM) housing-focused community supports for rehousing assistance, including program baseline processing/lease-up times and rates for LEAP and CalAIM.